turbo-sim/turboflow/README.md

 - [ ] Verify the displacement thickness value for kofskey1974
 - [ ] Try to extract the shock loss at the inlet fromm the profile loss to have a more clear split of the losses
 - [x] Add better smoother for Mach number constraint
-- [ ] Add generic smoothing functions for min/max/abs/piecewise
+- [x] Add generic smoothing functions for min/max/abs/piecewise
 - [ ] Replace all non-differentiable functions of the code (specially in the loss models)
-- [ ] Improve initial guess computation for supersonic case (call the function `initialize()`)
+- [x] Improve initial guess computation for supersonic case (call the function `initialize()`)
 - [ ] Validate model with experimental data
-- [ ] Add automatic testing (pytest) to ensure that new code pushes do not introduce breaking changes
+- [x] Add automatic testing (pytest) to ensure that new code pushes do not introduce breaking changes
 - [x] Make function to plot performance maps more general
-- [ ] Add functionality to export/import all the parameters corresponding to a calculated operating point
+- [x] Add functionality to export/import all the parameters corresponding to a calculated operating point
 - [x] Make the plotting of performance maps more general and add functionality to save figures
 - [x] Add environment.yaml file to install all dependencies at once
 - [x] Add Sphinx documentation structure
-- [ ] Add pygmo solvers to the pysolverview interface

 - [ ] Implement design optimization
   - [ ] Single-point
   - [ ] Multi-point